Course Management System, or Course Management Software, Explained.

-While some Course Management Systems might also include front-end portals, a Course Management Software System is at heart a back-office software.
+While some Course Management Systems systems might also include front-end portals, Course Management Software is at heart a back-office software.

-Within the learning technologies ecosystem, the Course Management System has to be differentiated from two related software:
+Within the learning technologies ecosystem, Course Management Software has to be differentiated from two related software:

 - The Talent Management System, which as its name indicates, is a more general tool to help you strategically manage talent.
 This might include some light training features, but mostly consolidates HR features such as recruiting, onboarding, succession planning, and so on.

 - The Learning Management System, designed to help you manage and deliver e-learning courses.
 This is centered on the front-end interaction with the learners.